SeoHyeonBeom/SeoHyeonBeom.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: 성장을 즐기는 AI Engineer 홍길동입니다.
+subtitle: This is Seo Hyeon Beom who will be the most influential person in AI Industry.
 ---

 Hello.
 This is Seo Hyeon Beom who will be the most influential person in AI Industry.
 Here are my skills.